spino327/spino327.github.io/_posts/blog/2016/2016-11-02-building-openmp-support-for-clang.md

 comments: true
 ---

 In this post we'll build the OpenMP support for clang/llvm (3.9.0) from the release source code.
-We covered how to download and install clang/llvm in a [building llvm with cmake]({% post_url 2016-02-27-building-llvm-with-cmake %}).
+I assume that clang/llvm is already installed as we covered in [building llvm with cmake]({% post_url 2016-02-27-building-llvm-with-cmake %}).

 ## How to...